aliakakis/react-templates-components/README.md

 In order to reduce boilerplate this library is introducing components that act like a DSL template language but in the form of React components.

+## v2.0.0 Important information

+When I started building this library I used JavaScript.
+However, I am the first to admit that TypeScript is starting to grow in me.
+This update bring the following changes:

+- TypeScript re-write
+- Functional components in order to be ready for the class based deprecation React will eventually bring upon us
+- ParcelJS for building from source.
+I cannot stress how much faster and easier it was and the minified size in also smaller
+- Repeat component has made some "hasty" assumptions about the key prop.
+New version and props are found in the documentation below

+I would like to apologize to anyone that is using this package and hope that any breaking changes are easy and fast to refactor.
+As always please do not hesitate to contact me in case you found a bug.

 ## Getting Started

 ### Prerequisites if building from source